Title IX Policy

 The college has designated certain officials of the college as Officials with Authority.
 Officials with Authority must report observed or disclosed incidents of Sexual Harassment to the Title IX Coordinator within 24 hours of the observation or disclosure, absent extraordinary circumstances.

-All employees of the college have mandatory reporting obligations related to physical or sexual abuse of persons under the age of 18.
+All employees of the college have mandatory reporting obligations related to abuse of persons under the age of 18.
 Certain medical and mental health professionals are also required to report allegations of elder abuse.

 See the Title IX Coordinator Resource Page for more information on reporting, including anonymous reporting options.